eccentricdevotion/TARDIS/planets.md

 - This world is limited to the customised Desert biome.
 - If configured, all water is acid and will harm / kill the player (wearing armour reduces the effect).
 Use a boat!
-- Dalek structures will generate automatically as you explore the world — there are currently two building types, a big main building and a smaller corridor type one.
+- Dalek structures will generate automatically as you explore the world — there are currently two Dalek building types, a big main building and a smaller corridor type one, and some other village type structures will also spawn nearby.
 - Daleks will spawn in the big main buildings.
 There is a 10% chance that a Dalek will spawn flying in the air, but this can be disabled in the config described below.
 - A random loot chest is located in the main Dalek building — wear plenty of armour if you want to raid these!